aridjayarecipes/cutesrecipes.web.app/content/post/1878-recipe-of-super-quick-homemade-chocolate-cupcakes-with-pomegranate-cream-cheese-frosting.md

 1. Frost the cooled cupcakes with frosting top each cupcake with 3 chocolate covered pomegranate juice pieces, if you can not find them garnish with chocolate shavings

 You can customize these cupcakes with cream cheese frosting by adding raisins, gumdrops, and more.
 Remove cupcakes from tins, and frost with cream-cheese frosting.
 If desired, use a pastry bag fitted with a plain writing tip to pipe letters or designs onto cupcakes. · Vegan Pomegranate Tahini Cupcakes - Moist chocolate cake and rich frosting made with creamy tahini and pomegranate molasses. · Soft, tender buttermilk cake is topped with tangy cream cheese frosting, creating delicious pink velvet cupcakes, perfect for your Valentine.
 Flourless Chocolate Cupcakes with Chocolate Cream Cheese FrostingThe Kitchen Paper. semi sweet chocolate, salt, unsweetened cocoa powder Chocolate Dump Cake with Chocolate Cream Cheese FrostingChew Out Loud. baking powder, unsalted butter, buttermilk, unsweetened cocoa.
-This Cream Cheese Frosting recipe is quick, easy &amp; perfect for frosting cupcakes since it holds its shape It&#39;s the best cream cheese frosting and can be used on either cupcakes or layer cakes.
+This Cream Cheese Frosting recipe is quick, easy & perfect for frosting cupcakes since it holds its shape It's the best cream cheese frosting and can be used on either cupcakes or layer cakes.

 So that's going to wrap it up for this special food chocolate cupcakes with pomegranate cream cheese frosting recipe.
 Thanks so much for reading.
 I'm sure you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!